yuezijie/Video-based-Remote-Physiological-Measurement-via-Self-supervised-Learning/README.md

-This is the code base for paper [Video-based Remote Physiological Measurement via Self-supervised Learning](https://arxiv.org/abs/2210.15401)
+This is the code base for paper [Facial video-based Remote Physiological Measurement via Self-supervised Learning](https://arxiv.org/abs/2210.15401)

 # Install and compile the prerequisites
 - Python 3.8